These are the best Verizon phones in April 2021: Samsung, Apple, Google, Motorola & more!

-For everything that went wrong this year, 2020 has had a whole lot of new and exciting smartphones released in the year.
-We just need to have a look at what companies like Samsung, Apple, and OnePlus have been doing.
-But sometimes, it could feel like you’re missing out on some of them because you’re in the U.S. and you’re tied to a carrier, and thus, you don’t have a wide choice like people who buy unlocked phones do.
-Verizon, though, does have a really wide choice with some of the best U.S. smartphones released throughout the year.
-So if you’re a Verizon customer in the market for a new phone, we’ve rounded up some of the best Verizon phones released in 2020.
+It’s hard to believe that we’re already entering the second quarter of the year, and so far 2021 has had a whole lot of new and exciting smartphones releases.
+We just need to look at what companies like Samsung, Apple, and OnePlus have been doing.
+But sometimes, it can feel like you’re missing out on some of them because you’re in the US and you’re tied to a carrier, and thus don’t have a wide catalog to choose from, unlike people who buy unlocked phones do.
+Verizon though does have a fairly big catalog of options with some of the best US smartphones released throughout the year.
+So if you’re a Verizon customer in the market for a new phone, we’ve rounded up some of the best Verizon phones!

 Navigate this guide:

-- Best Overall: Samsung Galaxy Note20 Ultra 5G
+- Best Overall: Samsung Galaxy S21 Ultra 5G

 - Best Camera: Google Pixel 5